datumorphism/datumorphism.github.io/content/wiki/machine-learning/linear/poisson-regression.md

 Poisson regression is a generalized linear model for count data.

-To model a dataset that is generated from a Poisson distribution, we only need to model the mean $\mu$ as it is the only parameters.
+To model a dataset that is generated from a {{< c "cards/statistics/poisson-process.md" "Poisson distribution" >}}, we only need to model the mean $\mu$ as it is the only parameters.
 The simplest model we can have for some given features $X$ is a linear model.
 However, for count data, the effects of the predictors are often multiplicative.
 The next simplest model we can have is

 {{< m >}}
 \mu = \exp\left(\beta X\right).